-Policy 7: BDC02: Land to the north of Retford Road
+Policy 5: BDC02: Land to the north of Retford Road

-- 1. The land identified above is allocated for residential development of, up to and including, 3 new dwellings. - 2.
-Development proposals will be supported provided they take into consideration the findings of the Neighbourhood Profile Report, are in line with all other relevant Policies and give consideration to the following: - a.
-Safe access to the site for vehicles, cyclist and pedestrians, providing enough space for on-site parking and manoeuvring.
-The development should not have a detrimental impact on the surrounding traffic; and, - b.
-A Flood Risk Assessment is performed, and necessary Sustainable Urban Drainage, infiltration, soakaways solutions are incorporated in the design of the development proposal.
-A buffer zone to the northern side of the site should be considered.
+- 1. The land identified above is allocated for residential development. - 2.
+Development proposals will be supported provided they take into consideration the findings of the Neighbourhood Profile Report, are in line with all other relevant Policies and provide positive designs which address the following matters: - a.
+Provides safe and adequate access to and from the site and a suitable level of parking provision for the size of the dwellings; and, - b.
+Development proposals for this site should be accompanied by a Flood Risk Assessment.
+Where necessary a buffer zone between the north of the site and the area of flood risk should be provided in any design of the site.

-6.10 Policy 8: BDC03: Land to the east of Spital Road
+6.9 Policy 6: BDC03: Land to the east of Spital Road